Complete Backpacking Checklist {Packing List & Backpacking Essentials}

 Wet Wipes

 We budget 2-3 of these wipes per day to clean off all the sweat and grime.
-The ingredients of these wipes are literally just water and grapefruit seed extract, so we find they don’t leave a weird residue feeling behind.
+These wipes’ ingredients are just water and grapefruit seed extract, so we find they don’t leave a weird residue feeling behind.

 Bathroom Kit